NinjaRMM/ninjarmm_screening/step1/README.txt

            -> It was done, trivially, and doesn't need any explanation.

 	f.
 Store each instance in a collection.
+           -> Both objects were stored in a std::list

 	g.
 Iterate the collection and call each of the available interface functions.
+           -> Ok, it was done.

 	h.
 Create a template function that will test if the provided values are within a range.
 Call the function and print out the inputs and result.
 The following should execute assuming httpResonse is a uint32_t value:
 		i.
 IsInBounds<uint32_t>(httpResonseCode, 500, 599)
+           -> Task completed.

 	i.
 Create a function that will take a vector of strings and a test function, It should return how many items in the collection matched the test.
 Then print out the result.
 		i. auto theStrings = vector<std::string> { “one”, “two”,  “test”};
 		ii. auto count = ContainsTheString([](const std::string& tested) { return tested == “test” }, theStrings);